mrbid/QUAKE3_TENSOR_TRIGGER/README.md

 The next best model, or what I consider the forefront of the evolution at the moment is the 28x28 `QUAKE3_CNN` project.
 The 3x3 bot _(SimpleCNN)_ is a done deal, but the CNN has much room for improvement.
 The FNN on the other hand is like a nice side-toy, a biproduct of the CNN.

 ## Oddities
-`QUAKE3_CNN` only has one C client as where `QUAKE3_FNN` has two, one in the root directory which compiles a standalone version in C which uses AVX FMA extensions and one in the `/PredictBot` directory which interfaces with the Python daemon.
+`QUAKE3_CNN` only has one C client as where `QUAKE3_FNN` has two, one in the root directory which compiles a standalone version in C which uses AVX FMA extensions and the one in the `/PredictBot` directory which interfaces with the Python daemon.

 ## What now?
 Well it depends what your intentions are, if you're just after pwning some noobz, then join this excessiveplus server [173.199.79.107:27974](http://elitez.eu) and go wild, this bot is only really decent on Instagib game modes.
 Also consider joining a QuakeLive Instagib server, and while you're at it tell everyone to download ioQuake3 because it's better and more people play it.